alexchong-psg/psg-website-netlify-gatsby-cms/src/pages/profiles/alexchong.md

 ---
 templateKey: profile
+title: 'Partner, Product Development'
 name: Alex Chong
-title: Partner, Product Development
-profile: /img/alex.jpg
+image: /img/alex.jpg
-teaser: Alex joined PSG as Partner, Product Development in 2017.
-Prior to PSG, Alex spent more than 2 ecades as a consulting engineer in the IT / Development / Training and Security space for companies such as Pfizer, SAIC and Verizon.
+teaser: "Alex joined PSG as Partner, Product Development in 2017. \_\_Prior to PSG, Alex spent more than 2 ecades as a consulting engineer in the IT / Development / Training and Security space for companies such as Pfizer, SAIC and Verizon."
 weight: 3
 ---
 Alex joined PSG as Partner, Product Development in 2017.
 Prior to PSG, Alex